 If your credit is less than perfect, Life House Financial is here to help.
 To be clear, there is no magic fix to improving your credit.
 However, there are steps which can be taken to remove negative inaccuracies off your credit report.
 There are also steps you can take to build-up your credit, which may improve how you look to lenders overtime.

 The first step in building your credit history is to know exactly where you stand.
 The average credit score in the United States is around the mid-to-high 600s.
 If you are below this number, you may have some work to do.
 If you’re above a 660 credit score, you’re may be wasting your time reading about ways to improve your credit history.

-Check Your Credit for Inaccuracies & Other Negative Reporting Items
+Check Your Credit Report For Inaccuracies

-The most common things to look for include;
+Common things to look for include:

 Accuracy of your name, previous addresses and employment history